Send your enquiry.

 Alternatively, if you have already been accused of perverting the course of justice, then our criminal defence solicitors can help you.
 There are times when people are wrongly accused of perverting the course of justice.
 This must be brought to the prosecution’s attention, ensuring you are not wrongfully tried for an offence that you did not commit.

 If a wrongful accusation is not applicable in your case, then we can explore the best defence available.
 It may be preferable to plead guilty and secure a reduced sentence.
 There may also be mitigating circumstances that would persuade the court to show leniency.
 Or it may be possible to negotiate a lesser charge, such as wasting police time or obstructing the police.

 Make a false declaration to the police is a serious offence that can have drastic consequences.
 If you are facing a charge of perverting the course of justice due to a lie about some penalty points, contact us at Ashmans Solicitors.
 We have a team of motor offence solicitors Sheffield and a team of criminal defence solicitors.
 This multi-disciplinary approach makes us the best possible law firm to handle your case.
 We know what is at stake and will do everything we can to achieve a favourable outcome.

 We can also help if have recently received a Fixed Penalty Notice and you are concerned about what this could mean for you.
-All our initial enquiries are completely free of charge, so you can speak to a legal expert about your options.
+Contact us to speak to a legal expert about your options.
 There may be a way of avoiding or reducing a totting up ban.